kogcyc/files/teeth/readme.md

 a Python3 script to generate bicycle sprocket and chainring shapes in SVG
 <br/><br/>

-> I grew increasingly frustrated with graphic representations of sprockets
+> I became uncomfortable with graphic representations of sprockets that lacked a sense of realism.
-> that lacked a convincing sense of realism.
+>
-> So, I proposed a streamlined solution.
+> So, I proposed a solution.
 >
 > — Matthew Grimm, 2024